-For investors who prefer a stable return of principal at maturity while enjoying the diversification of a fund, this defined maturity fund fits the bill.
+For investors who prefer a stable return of principal at maturity while enjoying the diversification of a fund, this defined-maturity fund fits the bill.
 IBMK offers exposure to investment-grade muni bonds that mature in 2022.
 So regardless of whether interest rates rise or fall, you’ll get a return of principal in 2022.
-As of early October, the fund is selling at a -0.11% premium to net asset value.
-The diversified fund holds 1,443 bonds and has a 12-month yield of 1.42%.
+The diversified fund holds over 1,500 bonds and has a 12-month yield of 1.23%.
 The management fee is a low 0.18%.
-Investors seeking to preserve capital for the next two years, while receiving a small tax-free bond payment, might consider this fund.
-IBMK is one of several defined maturity bond funds available.
+Investors seeking to preserve capital for the next year, while receiving a small tax-free bond payment, might consider this fund.
+IBMK is one of several defined-maturity bond funds available.

 Columbia Multi-Sector Municipal Income ETF (MUST)

-“Investors have relied on municipal bonds because of their history as high-quality, tax-free assets, but the muni market has shifted, and finding income in today’s low-rate environment demands a new approach,” says Catherine Stienstra, head of municipal bond investments at Columbia Threadneedle.
-Stienstra suggests this new, actively managed muni bond fund that aims to benefit from the inefficiencies in today’s market.
+This actively managed muni bond fund aims to benefit from the inefficiencies in today’s market.
 Unlike competing funds, which focus on the biggest issuers of debt and may exclude higher-yield munis such as hospital and housing bonds, MUST leverages less popular muni bonds.
 For example, this rules-based muni bond fund seeks to deliver greater returns by including certain exposures to income-generating sectors such as transportation and health care.
-The two-year-old fund has a current tax-exempt yield of 1.33% and a 0.23% expense ratio.
-MUST also trades at a 0.5% premium to net asset value, which means investors pay a tiny premium to the bonds’ actual worth if purchased now.
+The three-year-old fund has a 12-month yield of 1.72% and a 0.23% expense ratio.
+MUST also trades at a 0.26% premium to net asset value, which means investors pay a tiny premium to the bonds’ actual worth if purchased now.